-Disclose the process followed and criteria used in assessing the annual performance of the board and its committees, individual director, and the CEO/President.
+Disclose the process followed and criteria used in assessing the annual performance of the board and its committees,

 Process Criteria

 Board of Directors N.A.
 N.A.

 Board of Committees N.A.
 N.A.

 Individual Directors N.A.
 N.A.

 CEO/President N.A.
 N.A.